The Asterisk War Episode 23

 Ayato and Julis are both more than a little shocked at Jolbert’s question.
 Capture from the Crunchyroll stream.

-Jolbert tells Ayato and friends that the man who attacked them last night at the ball was Gustave Malraux (Marlow).
+Jolbert tells Ayato and friends that Gustave Malraux (Marlow). had attacked them last night at the ball.
 He is less a terrorist and more a hired gun; his motivations are financial.
 The police want to put all of them under protection, but they decline.
 As they file out, Jolbert asks Ayato and Julis to stay behind.
-Now that she’s won the Phoenix Festa, the Integrated Enterprise Foundation has taken an interest in her.
+After winning the Phoenix Festa, her value with the Integrated Enterprise Foundation skyrocketed.
 So, Jolbert asks if Ayato will marry her to keep her from ending up a puppet like Jolbert.
-If they don’t get married, Jolbert’s afraid the Integrated Enterprise Foundation will choose a husband for her.
+If she doesn’t marry Ayato, Jolbert’s afraid the Integrated Enterprise Foundation will choose a husband for her.

-Of course, she’s both indignant with him at being so blunt and furious that his fears are well-founded.
-She’s surprised when Ayato declines, at least for now, on the grounds that he refuses to become the mechanism to bind her freedom.
+Of course, she feels both indignant with him at being so blunt and furious that he’s right.
+Ayato’s refusal surprised her, at least for now, on the grounds that he refuses to become the mechanism to bind her freedom.

 Then Jolbert asks if the two of them would reconsider participating in the Gryps Festa.
 He’s afraid that if she and Ayato end up on the winning team, their popularity will sky-rocket and his role will be diminished.
 In that case, he’s afraid the Integrated Enterprise Foundation will likely replace him with Julis on the throne.
 He’s up-front and honest about it.
 When Julis declines and storms out, Jolbert gives Ayato another reason he doesn’t want to see Julis ascend to the throne: she’ll try to help her people, the the Integrated Enterprise Foundation won’t allow that.
 She’ll just end up suffering.
 Jolbert tells Ayato to look for Julis at the orphanage, which is where she always goes when she’s upset.

 As Ayato runs to the orphanage, Claudia completes an audio-only phone call with Yabuki Eishirou, and he agrees to do what she’s asked.
-Claudia is still visibly troubled.
+Claudia wore a troubled expression.

 Something weighs heavily on Claudia, especially since she arrived in Lieseltania.
 Capture from the Crunchyroll stream.